suseal4kontur/sokoban/sokoban/README.md

 >The player can move left, right, up and down.
 But he cannot pass
 >through walls and boxes.
 The player can push the box if it does not
 >rest against a wall or other box.
 The player wins if all the boxes
 >are on the storage squares.
+If the player steps on thorns he loses.
+>If a box is moved on thorns they are destroyed.

 The project is a console application that takes input from a user as keystrokes.
 There are 5 different maps available with possibility